loreanvictor/nokss/docs/usage.md

 # Usage

-_nokss_ works out of the box and styles elements based on their semantics.
-Instead of using CSS classes (like `.btn` or `.container`), _nokss_ relies on the semantics of HTML elements to determine how to style them:
+To use _nokss_, just [load the stylesheet](#installation). _nokss_ styles elements based on their semantics, so you don't have to worry about class names:

 - [HTML tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) mainly determine how an element should be styled.
-- [ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) can be used to style elements with a different tag, or elements lacking a proper HTML tag:
+- [ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) are used to identify components without a semantic HTML tag, or for cases where elements are commonly used in a role different than their tag:
   ```html
   <a role="button"> ... </a>
   ```